-MANAGEMENT DISCUSSION AND ANALYSIS YEAR ENDED DECEMBER 31, 2010
+MANAGEMENT DISCUSSION AND ANALYSIS FIRST QUARTER ENDED MARCH 31, 2011

-The following discussion of the operating results, corporate activities and financial condition of EMC Metals Corp. (hereinafter referred to as "EMC", or the "Company") and its subsidiaries provides an analysis of the operating and financial results for the three and twelve month periods ended December 31, 2010, and should be read in conjunction with our audited consolidated financial statements and the notes thereto for the year ended December 31, 2010 and 2009 (the "Annual Statements").
+The following discussion of the operating results, corporate activities and financial condition of EMC Metals Corp. (hereinafter referred to as "EMC", or the "Company") and its subsidiaries provides an analysis of the operating and financial results for the three month period ended March 31, 2011, and should be read in conjunction with our unaudited interim consolidated financial statements for the three month period ended March 31, 2011, and with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2010. (the "Annual Statements").

 This Management Discussion & Analysis ("MD&A") has been prepared in conformity with National Instrument 51-102 F1 and has been approved by the Board of Directors.
-The 2010 Annual Statements have been prepared in conformance with Canadian Generally Accepted Accounting Principles and the reporting currency is the Canadian Dollar.
+The interim statements for the first quarter of 2011 have been prepared in accordance with US Generally Accepted Accounting Principles ("US GAAP") in anticipation of the Company becoming a reporting issuer during the course of the financial year.
+The 2010 Annual Statements have been restated in accordance with US GAAP and has been filed on SEDAR.
+The reporting currency is the Canadian Dollar.

-The information contained within this report is current as of March 24, 2011 unless otherwise noted.
+The information contained within this report is current as of May 12, 2011 unless otherwise noted.
 Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com.